 Reagents must be tightly closed after use to avoid evaporation and contamination.
 Take care not to mix-up the caps of the bottles and/or vials.

-The result of this ELISA is only valid if the lot-specific validation criteria on the quality control certificate are fulfilled.
+The ELISA immunoassay is only valid if the lot-specific validation criteria on the quality control certificate are fulfilled.

 7.2 Sample Preparation and Storage